-One of the significant reasons people switch to cold-pressed oil is their cholesterol-free nature, which is extremely important for their heart health.
+One of the significant reasons people switch to cold-pressed oil is its cholesterol-free nature, which is extremely important for their heart health.

 They are flavourful and taste better:

-Needless to say, the no-heat method of oil extraction enables the oil to retain most of the seed’s flavour and continues to maintain the original taste.
+Needless to say, the no-heat method of oil extraction enables the oil to retain most of the seed’s flavor and continues to maintain the original taste.

 Heat treatment makes the aroma and flavour of the seed go away.

-Olive oil is a favourite of many and is used in salad dressings for raw consumption because it happens to have the original flavour, which refined oils don’t.
+Olive oil is a favorite of many and is used in salad dressings for raw consumption because it happens to have the original flavor, which refined oils don’t.